Shwabbaa/cryptopack-docs/docs/source/resourcepack/armor.rst

 ==========

 Hats are remodelled pumpkin heads.
 The pumpkin overlay is removed from this resourcepack.

-Hats do not give any armor points, they are only for cosmetic value
+It is now possible to apply hat models to helmets, however they will show up as a fake glass block when worn on the head.
+All armour benefits and perks will still be applied.

 Angler Hat
 ~~~~~~~~~~~~~~~~
 * ID: "angler_hat"
-* Items: Carved Pumpkin
+* Items: Helmets, Carved Pumpkin

 Baphomet Mask
 ~~~~~~~~~~~~~~~~
 * ID: "baphomet_mask"
-* Items: Carved Pumpkin
+* Items: Helmets, Carved Pumpkin

 Cool Glasses
 ~~~~~~~~~~~~~~~~
 * ID: "cool_glasses"
-* Items: Carved Pumpkin
+* Items: Helmets, Carved Pumpkin

 Cool Red Hat
 ~~~~~~~~~~~~~~~~
 * ID: "cool_red_hat"
-* Items: Carved Pumpkin
+* Items: Helmets, Carved Pumpkin

 Electro's Mask
 ~~~~~~~~~~~~~~~~
 * ID: "electros_mask"
-* Items:  Carved Pumpkin
+* Items:  Helmets, Carved Pumpkin

 Freddy Fazbear Head
 ~~~~~~~~~~~~~~~~